 We aim to give every child a solid foundation of understanding in mathematics, and to use that knowledge to explore and solve problems.

 Plenty of hands-on experiences of mathematics ensures they have solid mathematical concepts and understanding.

 We take all those questions that children love to ask about the world around them and show them how to find answers for themselves.

 By stimulating their natural curiosity, indoors or out, we show them how to look closely, ask the right questions and use different sources to find answers.

 As they move through the school, they learn the foundations of scientific method.

 We work closely with the science departments in both the Prep and Senior schools to create stimulating experiences.
 For example, night time visits to the school’s observatory to view the stars with the senior school astronomy group or a sherbet workshop in the Prep School.

-Every child from Reception to Year 2 has a weekly French lesson with a specialist teacher.
+Every child from Reception to Year 2 has a weekly French lesson.
 This is taught through rhymes and songs that develop the children's vocabulary and enjoyment of the language and lay the foundation for further study.

 Music is very much part of everyday life in the school.